NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 At this point our code is a bit messy.
 Let's clean it up.

 First, remove all the extraneous `print()` calls.
+Also remove any variables that you're no longer using, such as the `message` variable.
 The only things that should be printed to the screen are the dashes and the prompt that asks the user to enter a letter.

 > **NOTE:** This is a good time to remind you that you can run your program whenever you think it would be helpful.
 You don't have to wait until the end of a phase.